Model-Based Reinforcement Learning with Isolated Imaginations: Experiments

-\myparagraph{Quantitative comparison with baselines} We compare our method with baselines in \texttt{video\_easy} benchmark, and the results are shown in \tab{tab:dmc_result}.
+\myparagraph{Quantitative comparisons.} We present the quantitative results of \model{} for \texttt{video\_easy} benchmark in \tab{tab:dmc_result}.
 Our final model outperforms DreamerV2 and other baselines significantly in all tasks.
-Compared with DBC and Denoised-MDP, which both aim to extract task-relevant representation from complex visual distractions, our method is more powerful with large performance gains on all four tasks, indicating that disentangling different dynamics by modular structure and variance constraints provides more cleaner and useful information for downstream task.
+Compared with DBC and Denoised-MDP, which both aim to extract task-relevant representation from complex visual distractions, our method is more powerful with large performance gains on all four tasks, indicating that disentangling different dynamics by modular structure and variance constraints provides more cleaner and useful information for the downstream task.
 Moreover, we have a better performance than DreamerPro, which is also based on Dreamer but learns the world model without reconstructing the observations.
 This demonstrates that our model effectively helps the agent to learn controllable visual representations and alleviate complex background interference.